Harley-L/DayOffScheduler/README.md

 # DayOffScheduler
-### Welcome to the DOFF Scheduler.
-This is a guide to help use it and to help understand why it might not be working.
+### Camp Arowhon Day Off Scheduler.
+This is a guide to help install, use, and debug any errors that arise.

 ## Installation (from the perspective of the client):
 1. Download the exe (approx 175mb)